Search

 1. Start with prayer.

-“It was at this time that He went off to the mountain to pray, and He spent the whole night in prayer to God.
-And when day came, He called His disciples to Him and chose twelve of them, whom He also named as apostles.”
-Luke 6:12,13
+One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
+When morning came, He called His disciples to Him and chose twelve of them, whom He also designated apostles.
+Luke 6:12-13

 Before anything else, Jesus prayed.
 He prayed for wisdom.
 He prayed for favor.
-He prayed that God would show him the characteristics he would need in his volunteers.
-And then he prayed for divine insight to see those characteristics clearly in the ones whom he should choose.
-I’m sure Jesus even prayed that God would prepare the hearts of those he would ask to say “yes.”
+He prayed that God would show Him the characteristics He would need in His volunteers.
+And then He prayed for divine insight to see those characteristics clearly in those He was considering.
+I’m sure Jesus even prayed that God would prepare the hearts of those He would ask.

 2. Make a profile!

 It surprises a lot of people that this calling of Peter and his brother Andrew was not the first time they had encountered Jesus.
-By this time they had been with and around Jesus for about 12-18 months.
-The chronology of Jesus’ ministry sometimes throws people off but suffice it to say that Jesus didn’t just walk up to Peter and Andrew out of the blue and say, “Come follow me!”
+By this time, they had been with and around Jesus for about 12 to 18 months.
+The chronology of Jesus’s ministry is often new to people, but suffice it to say that Jesus didn’t just walk up to Peter and Andrew out of the blue and say, “Come follow me!”

-In the same way, as we begin to pray for wisdom and build a ministry profile as to what the best volunteers look like in our particular ministry context, we can identify and get to know those we are praying about recruiting.
+In the same way, as we begin to pray for wisdom and build a ministry profile as to what the best volunteers look like in our particular ministry context, we can identify and get to know those we’re praying about recruiting.
 And they can get to know us.
-At the right time we can have a conversation and gently persuade them to say “yes” to joining the volunteer team.
+At the right time, we can have a conversation and gently persuade them to say yes to joining the volunteer team.

 It’s so important to get this right.
-Doing the youth ministry voluteeer “altar call” on Sunday morning can get you all the wrong kind of volunteers.
-Instead pray for God’s wisdom and write a ministry profile of the characteristics of the ideal candidates (which should include a combination of spiritual hunger, true humility as well as a heart for teenagers and THE Cause of Christ.)
-Then set out to gently persuade these candidates to say “YES!” to being a volunteer in your youth ministry.
+Doing the youth ministry volunteer “altar call” on Sunday morning can get you all the wrong kind of volunteers.
+Instead, pray for God’s wisdom, and write a ministry profile of the characteristics of the ideal candidates (which should include a combination of spiritual hunger, true humility, and a heart for teenagers and THE Cause of Christ).
+Then set out to gently persuade these candidates to say yes to being a volunteer in your youth ministry.

 Get the latest episodes, resources, and updates emailed to your inbox.